ctrlplusb/react-sizeme/README.md

 ##  Caveats.

 * Server Side Rendering is not supported.
 I am still thinking of the best approach on what to do in the case of a SSR request.
-Perhaps I will allow you to pass in a default `size` configuration that should be resolved should the component run within an SSR environment.
-I'm open to recommendations on this one.
+Perhaps I will just return null values for width/height.
+Undecided.
+Any recommendations are welcome.
 * Whilst execution is performant and we try and do smart rendering mechanisms we don't recommend that you place a crazy amount of size aware components into your render tree.
 If you do require this I highly recommend you do some decent browser testing for impact.